1Emily7/Time-Series-Analysis/README.md

 # Time-Series-Analysis
-A time series analysis of r using Meta's Prophet forecasting system
+A time series analysis of trends in atmospheric carbon dioxide at Mauna Loa, Hawaii using Meta's Prophet forecasting system.